paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/random_failure/process_factors.md

     - 100%
 ```

-In order to better represent the Space Application designs, a specific analysis has been performed, jointly with the FIDES consortium team, which result in the following rule.
+In order to better represent the space applications designs, a specific analysis has been performed, jointly with the FIDES consortium team, which result in the following rule.

 ```{admonition} Rule
 :class: rule